top of page

 KL2 Founder and Former APTA VP Member Services Tony Kouneski Inducted into Hall of Fame — Tony Kouneski has been a trailblazer throughout his 45-year career, and many progressive service delivery, marketing, safety, and staff development programs can be attributed to his leadership.
 Tony joins retired KL2 co-founder Jack Leary (a 2018 inductee) in APTA’s Hall of Fame. — APTA.com (October 2019)

-KL2 CEO Placement Shawn Donaghy Honored — C-TRAN was recently honored by the American Public Transportation Association as the Nation’s Best Public Transit system….
-C-TRAN won in the mid-sized category, meaning systems with between 4 and 12 million rides per year. — Clark County Today (July 2019)
+KL2 Candidate Shawn Donaghy Honored — C-TRAN was recently honored by the American Public Transportation Association as the Nation’s Best Public Transit system….
+C-TRAN won in the mid-sized category, meaning systems with between 4 and 12 million rides per year.
+Clark County Today (July 2019)

-IndyGo Selects KL2 Candidate Inez Evans as New CEO — IndyGo has tapped a Silicon Valley transit executive as its new president and CEO.
-Inez Evans, Chief Operating Officer at the Santa Clara Valley Transportation Authority in California since 2015, will become IndyGo’s top executive next month. — Indiana Biz Journal (July 2019)
+INDIANAPOLIS, IN (July 2019) - IndyGo Selects KL2 Candidate Inez Evans as New CEO — IndyGo has tapped a Silicon Valley transit executive as its new president and CEO.
+Inez Evans, Chief Operating Officer at the Santa Clara Valley Transportation Authority in California since 2015, will become IndyGo’s top executive next month. — Indiana Biz Journal